che-incubator/chectl/README.md

       The URL of the external Devfile registry.

   --helm-patch-yaml=helm-patch-yaml
       Path to yaml file with Helm Chart values patch.
                            The file format is identical to values.yaml from the chart.
+                           Note, Provided command line arguments take precedence over patch file.

   --k8spoddownloadimagetimeout=k8spoddownloadimagetimeout
       [default: 600000] Waiting time for Pod downloading image (in milliseconds)